James007Lit/FamilyTree/README.md

 # Family Tree MVP

 ## Overview
 Family Tree is a private, collaborative web application designed to help family members build and share a comprehensive family history.
+Shows how individuals are connected across different generations.
 The initial MVP will focus on core functionalities such as adding, viewing, and managing family members and their relationships.
 Future enhancements will include GEDCOM integration, advanced visualizations, authentication, and eventually cloud deployment.

 ## Table of Contents
 - [Project Description](#project-description)